There are many creative ways to treat the secondary effects of a traumatic brain injury (TBI). One effective method is through art therapy.

 Art Therapy for TBI Recovery

-While art has helped people find peace and healing for millennia, it was only in the mid-twentieth century that art was accepted as a valid therapeutic approach to treating brain injury.
+While art has helped people find peace and inner healing for millennia, it was only in the mid-twentieth century that art was accepted as a valid therapeutic approach to treating brain injury.

 This has huge implications for brain injury patients, since one of the main goals in TBI recovery is to stimulate the brain and activate neuroplasticity, the brain’s natural mechanism for healing itself.